Ordering Like a Local at a French Bakery @fontSize>

 Pain Brié - A traditional wheat flour bread from Normandy.
 It’s actually the addition of butter that gives this yummy bread its name and flavor, not the well-loved French cheese.

 Pain de Campagne or Pain Miche - Translated means generally any country bread.
-While these breads vary in flour choice and flavor across regions, the rule of thumb is that pains de campagne are made with a natural leavening, not with added yeast.
+While this bread varies in flour choice and flavor across regions, the rule of thumb is that pains de campagne are made with a natural leavening, not with added yeast.
 Chewy, crusty, perfect.

 Pain Ficelle – Ficelle translates in English to “string”, and it’s no wonder this bread took up that name.
 It’s a long thin loaf that looks like a thinner and slightly shorter baguette.
 Perfect for snacking.